vele616/monorepo/packages/jobboard/website/content/jobs/manager-technical-accounts-incident-response-red-canary-CqPpT.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/red-canary"
 companyWebsite: "http://www.redcanary.com/"
-summary: "Red Canary is looking for a manager that has 5+ years experience working in a Security Operations Center."
+summary: "Red Canary is looking for a Technical Accounts Manager that has 5+ years experience working in a Security Operations Center."
 summaryBackup: "Love #operations, #management, #marketing?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 **Who We Are**